jmcgill/cuter/slides/infowindow_closures.markdown

       infowindow.open(map, marker);
     });

-The `marker` inside the function is a reference to the `marker` defined outside the function: this is an example of a **closure** in JavaScript, where the function remembers the environment in which it was created.
-And after the for loop has finished, `marker` is the last marker created.
+The `marker` inside the function is a reference to the `marker` defined outside the function.
+This is an example of a *closure*, where the function remembers the environment in which it was created.
+This feature of JavaScript is powerful, but must be used carefully.
+In this example, there is an error. `marker` always references the last marker.

+This is because JavaScript does not have block scope.
+The scope in this case is the enclosing function (`initialize`).
+At the end of the `for` loop, `marker` contains a reference to the last marker.

 ### Code
 function initialize() {